frdel/agent-zero/docs/installation.md

 ## 2. Install Docker (Docker Desktop application)
 - Simply put, Docker is a way of running virtual computers on your machine.
 These are lightweight, disposable and isolated from your operating system, so it is a way to sandbox Agent Zero.
 - Agent Zero only connects to the Docker container when it needs to execute code and commands.
 The frameworks itself runs on your machine.
-- Running Agent Zero without docker is possible, but more complicated and dangerous, I will not be covering that in this tutorial.
+- Running Agent Zero without Docker is possible, but more complicated and dangerous, I will not be covering that in this tutorial.
 - Docker has a desktop application with GUI for all major operating system, so I will be using that.

 1. Go to the download page of Docker Desktop [here](https://www.docker.com/products/docker-desktop/).
 If the link does not work, just search the web for "docker desktop download".